fujunswufe/KaggleBNP/README.md

 6. Until now, there are several result of train dataset after data cleaning, imputation and feature selection.

+7. The baseline preprocessing method is using all the variables and imputing -1 to NAs.

 ## Kaggle Forum##
 1. Using missing value count per observation as a predictor